antononcube/MathematicaVsR/Projects/ConferenceAbstactsSimilarities/README.md

 ## Introduction

 In this project we discuss and exemplify finding and analyzing similarities between texts using Latent Semantic Analysis (LSA).
-Both Mathematica and R code is provided.
+Both Mathematica and R codes are provided.

 The LSA workflows are constructed and executed with the software monads `LSAMon-WL`, \[AA1, AAp1\], and `LSAMon-R`, \[AAp2\].